 Person mit Noise-Cancelling-Kopfhörern

-▶ 5:45 min read · As of May 2026
+▶ 5:45 Reading Time · As of May 2026

-Both headphones have been sitting on my desk since October 2025.
-The Bose QuietComfort Ultra 2 carries a list price of €449, while the Sony WH-1000XM6 starts at €419.
-On paper, they look closer together than their marketing teams would have you believe.
-In daily use, the comparison boils down to three decisive factors—and none of them appear on any spec sheet.
+Both headphones have been on my desk since October 2025.
+The Bose QuietComfort Ultra 2 has a recommended retail price of 449 Euro, while the Sony WH-1000XM6 starts at 419 Euro.
+On paper, they are more similar than the marketing teams would have you believe.
+In everyday use, the comparison boils down to exactly three points, and these are not listed on any spec sheet.

-• Bose QC Ultra 2 Headphones available since October 2025, €449 MSRP.
-30-hour battery with ANC, USB-C Lossless, IMU sensor for pause detection.
+• Bose QC Ultra 2 Headphones available since October 2025, 449 Euro RRP.
+Battery life of 30 hours with ANC, USB-C-Lossless, IMU sensor for pause detection.

-• Sony WH-1000XM6 current Sony flagship, €419 MSRP.
+• Sony WH-1000XM6 current Sony flagship, 419 Euro RRP.
 Touch controls, LDAC Bluetooth, 360 Reality Audio.

-• ANC: Bose marginally ahead in absolute silence; Sony adapts dynamically to shifting environments like trains or cafés.
+• ANC: Bose slightly ahead in absolute silence, Sony more adaptive in changing environments like trains or cafés.

-The Bose QuietComfort Ultra 2 arrived in October 2025 as the second generation of the Ultra line, now priced up from €429 to €449.
-Bose extended the battery life from 24 to 30 hours with ANC and added an IMU sensor that detects the headphones’ orientation and pauses playback when you set them down.
-It sounds like a minor detail, but in daily use it saves between 30 seconds and several minutes of manual pause clicks per week.
+The Bose QuietComfort Ultra 2 hit the market in October 2025 as the second generation of the Ultra Headphones segment, with a price increase from 429 to 449 Euro.
+Bose boosted battery life from 24 to 30 hours with ANC and integrated an IMU sensor that detects the headphones’ orientation and pauses playback when you take them off.
+Sounds like a minor detail, but in daily use, it saves between 30 seconds and several minutes of manual pause clicks per week.

 449 €

-Bose QC Ultra 2 MSRP
+Bose QC Ultra 2 RRP

 419 €

-Sony WH-1000XM6 MSRP
+Sony WH-1000XM6 RRP

 30 h